cmsc426spring2019/cmsc426spring2019.github.io/project4.md

 </div>

 ## Architecture
-Your training and test step would contain the pipeline show in Figure 2
+Your training and test step would contain the pipeline shown in Figure 2

 <div class="fig fighighlight">
   <img src="/assets/proj4/architecture.png" width="100%">